SR22 Insurance After an OWI in Indiana: Requirements, Costs & How to Reinstate Your License (2026)

 How Long Does SR22 Last After an OWI in Indiana?

 In Indiana, you are required to carry continuous SR22 insurance for 3 years following a first-offense OWI.
 If this is your second or subsequent OWI conviction, the mandatory SR22 filing period is extended to 5 years.
+For a full breakdown of timelines and what resets the clock, see our guide on how long SR22 lasts in Indiana.

 The clock for this 3-year or 5-year period generally begins on the date your license is officially reinstated or the date your Specialized Driving Privileges are granted.
 It must be a continuous three years.
 If your policy lapses for even one day during month 35, the BMV will suspend your license, and you may be forced to restart the 3-year clock entirely from day one.